Friday, June 29:

 (course map and directions on Course tab of website)

-There will be packet pickup on Friday, June 29 time/location TBD and on race morning beginning at 5 AM.
+There will be packet pickup on Friday, June 29 3:30-6:30 PM at Issaquah PCC (1810 12th Ave NW Issaquah, WA 98027) and on race morning beginning at 5 AM at Lake Sammamish State Park.
 Overnight bike racking will not be available.

 At packet pick up all athletes are required to show photo ID.
 NO ID, NO RACE, NO EXCEPTIONS.
 Relay teams must either come together to pick up the packet or will only be given their part of the race packet.

 At packet pick up you will receive several race numbers, swim cap, timing chip and strap.
 Safety pins available but not in packets.
 There are no numbers or tags for the swim portion of the event but you must wear the issued swim cap.
 The larger bike number is secured to your bike frame and the smaller bike number is secured to the front of your helmet.
 Run bib numbers should be worn on the front of the body and worn during the run portion of the event either pinned on to the shirt or on a race belt.
 The timing chip must go around your ankle (it will not read if it is on your wrist).
 If you would like to use your own chip strap, please return the strap to packet pick up with your race number.